mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 ADVENTURES IN

 THE XUANZANG ENCLAVE

 The Xuanzang Enclave is all about exploration and contact with new alien civilisations.
-The Enclave was set up with the intent of supporting extremely long- range expeditions out to the edge of the spiral arm, with local operations coming a long way second.
+The Enclave was set up with the intent of supporting extremely long-range expeditions out to the edge of the spiral arm, with local operations coming a long way second.
 A security sweep for obvious threats was carried out before any worlds were colonised, after which